 The purpose of comedy might therefore be said to be not to make us laugh but to make us realise that we are not alone.
 The function of stories is, at root, to instruct us in how to survive in the world.
-This is the conclusion of John Yorke’s fine study of narrative form, Into the Woods, which argues that stories fulfil our need to see order imposed, saving us from the random, arbitrary nature of existence.
+This is the conclusion of John Yorke’s fine study of narrative form, Into the Woods, which argues that stories fulfil our need to see order imposed, saving us from the arbitrary nature of existence.
 Different genres then must supply different forms of that lesson.
-A thriller or horror films ultimately reassures us that we are safe.
+A thriller or horror film ultimately reassures us that we are safe.
 A tragic drama confirms that our own decisions have been, on the whole, wise.
-A comedy tell us that we belong.
+A comedy tells us that we belong.
 Laughter is not its purpose, but the outcome.

 Other forms of drama perform a similar, affirmative societal function (soap operas, for example).
 The distinguishing feature of comedy is that it makes us laugh.
 So it is that the death of Hamnet (not a major figure in the drama, it must be noted) can belong in a comedy for its social function, but is disturbing because it cannot generate laughter.
 It is not a trick that the series could pull off twice.
 Notably, despite the series’ efforts at acknowledging history, the character of Christopher Marlowe is not murdered, as he was in reality.
 Instead he fakes his death and thereafter goes into hiding, before re-emerging as his identical twin, Kurt.